Peruvians get 3rd president in a week amid cautious hopes

 “For me they’re all the same,” said Ernesto Minaya, 52, a shoe shiner.
 “I don’t know him.”

-Outside Congress, about 100 protesters shouted the names of the two men killed in the protests, Jack Pintado, 22, and Jordan Sotelo, 24.
+As Sagasti was sworn into office, about 100 protesters shouted the names of the two men killed in the protests, Jack Pintado, 22, and Jordan Sotelo, 24, outside Congress.
+Several thousand later marched through Lima demanding justice for the dead protesters and calling for a new Congress and constitution.

+“If there’s no justice and no reconciliation we can’t build a better country,” said Jorge Quinteros, 23.

 Sagasti voted against Vizcarra’s ouster — a move likely to win him at least some backing from those who took to the streets in protest.
 Unlike Vizcarra, he also has a party representing him in Congress.
 Analysts believe the legislature will still try to stymie any major reforms — particularly to combat corruption — but will have a harder time removing him.